englercj/omnislide/README.md

 ## Transitions

-Transitions are specified using the `transition` option when instantiating the plugin, or by setting the `transition` variable on-the-fly using:
+Transitions are specified using the `transition` option when instantiating the plugin, or by modifying the `transition` option on-the-fly using the `'option'` method:

+	$('#slider').OmniSlide({ slides: data, theme: 'simple', transition: { effect: 'fadeOut' } });
-	$('#slider').omnislide('option', 'transition', { effect: 'boxFade' });
+	$('#slider').OmniSlide('option', 'transition', { effect: 'growIn' });
 	//OR
-	$('#slider').omnislide('option', 'transition.effect', 'boxFade');
+	$('#slider').OmniSlide('option', 'transition.effect', 'colShrinkOut');

-You can use a custom transition effect by setting `transition.type` to `'custom'` and providing an animation function in the `transition.effect` option.
-Another option is to package your custom transitions into a transition plugin, to be then used by the plugin.
-Documentation on the subject can be found on the [Transition API](#) Wiki page.
+You can create custom transition effects using the transition API.
+You can even package your custom transitions into a definition file for use with OmniSlide.
+To learn more please visit the [Transition API Documentation](#).

 ## Theming

 Something unique to OmniSlide is the theming classes.
 All controls and components are assigned classes that allow you to theme the slider to your preference.
-All CSS sprites can be easily replaced.
 This slider was designed to provide functionality, without forcing you into a style.
 That way you can take the slider and brand it to your website, quickly and easily.
+You can even have multiple themes on different sliders **on the same page**!

-If you open `css/omnislide.theme.base.css` you will find a skeleton theme.
-You can modify the base theme to make the slide conform to any look and feel.
+If you open `themes/simple/omnislide.theme.simple.css` you will find a simple starting theme.

-More information can be found in the [Theme API](https://github.com/englercj/OmniSlide/wiki/Theme-API) Documentation
+More information can be found in the [Theme API Documentation](#).

 ## Notes

-* To use custom transitions, or to extend the built-in transitions you must include `js/omnislide.transitions.js`
+* To use custom transitions, or to extend the built-in transitions you must include `js/omnislide.transitionapi.js`
-* Slider has only been tested _minimally_ in FF8, Chrome 15, and IE9
 * For the theme API note the z-index levels:
     * The slide-box is at z-index 2
 	* A slide is at z-index 3